General Employment Policies

 • a management official is someone whose duties require or authorize the individual to form, determine or influence the policies of the agency—effectively, anyone not eligible for membership in a bargaining unit.

 Student Loan Repayments

-The level of academic degree for which a student loan was obtained is not a consideration in determining your eligibility for the incentive, nor is whether a degree, diploma, or certificate was earned.
+The level of academic degree for which a student loan was obtained is not a consideration in determining your eligibility, nor is whether a degree, diploma, or certificate was earned.
 The repayment authority does not exclude you if you have defaulted on your student loan from receiving this benefit.
 However, your agency may exclude you.

 Also see www.opm.gov/policy-data-oversight/pay-leave/student-loan-repayment.